jeduardo/subtitle-tool/README.md

 # Subtitle tool

-This utility uses Google Gemini to sync subtitles to videos.
+This utility uses Google Gemini to generate subtitles to audio and video files.

 ## Dependencies